Civil Rights Advisory Committee

 Make recommendations to the State Conservationist to see that all minority groups are represented in the workforce.
 Outreach efforts will be made to assure that objectives are reached.

-There are sixteen representatives on the Committee: six Special Emphasis Program Managers, two representatives from each administrative area, and two from the state office.
+There are eighteen representatives on the Committee: eight Special Emphasis Program Managers, two representatives from each administrative area, and two from the state office.
 Members are active in field office reviews, area meetings, training, and discussion groups.